-To help you on your way, we've put together our top 10 tips for buying a second hand caravan.
+To help you on your way, we've put together our top 10 tips for buying a second hand caravan or camper van.

 1) Caravan or camper van?

 Your first decision is choosing between a caravan or camper van.
-There has been many a lively debate in our forums about which is better but in general it comes down to the type of holiday you are looking for.
+There has been many a lively debate in our camping forum about which is better, but in general it comes down to the type of holiday you are looking for.